Convergence of utility indifference prices to the superreplication price in a multiple-priors framework: Introduction

 \section{Introduction}

-In this paper, we are examine different definitions of prices for a contingent claim and their relation in the context of uncertainty.
-Risk and uncertainty are at the heart of economic life, and modeling the way an agent will react to them is a central thematic of the economic research (see for instance \citep{Gilboa}).
-By uncertainty we refer to Knightian uncertainty and we distinguish between the known unknown (risk) and unknown unknown (uncertainty) as introduced by F. Knight \citep{Kni}.
-In other words the agent cannot be certain about the choice of a given prior modelling the outcome of a situation.
-Issues related to uncertainty arise in various concrete situations in social science and economics, such as policy-making but also in many aspects of modern finance such as model risk when pricing and risk-managing complex derivatives products or capital requirement quantification when looking at regulation for banks and others financial entities.
-As illustrated for instance in the Ellsberg Paradox (see \citep{El61}), when facing uncertainty an agent displays uncertainty aversion: she tends to prefer a situation where the unknown unknown is reduced.
+In this paper, we examine different definitions of prices for a contingent claim and their relation in the context of uncertainty.
+Risk and uncertainty are at the heart of economic life and modeling the way an agent will react to them is a central thematic of economic research (see for instance \citep{Gilboa}).
+Knightian uncertainty (see \citep{Kni}) means that the agent is not certain about the choice of a given prior modeling the outcome of a situation.
+It is a kind of ``unknown unknown\rq\rq{} in opposition to the risk where the agent is confident about her prior and only faces the randomness of the outcome, which is somehow the ``known unknown\rq{}\rq{}.
+Issues related to uncertainty arise in various concrete situations in social sciences and economics, such as policy-making.
+They also affect many aspects of modern finance such as model risk when pricing and risk-managing complex derivatives products or capital requirement quantification when looking at regulation for banks and others financial entities.
+As illustrated through the Ellsberg Paradox (see \citep{El61}), when facing uncertainty an agent displays uncertainty aversion: She tends to prefer a situation where the uncertainty is reduced.
 This is the pendant of the risk aversion when the agent faces only risk.
-And it is well known that if one wants to represent the preferences of the agent in this context, the axiomatic of the von Neumann and Morgenstern expected utility criterium (see \citep{vNM}) are not verified even if the Savage's extension (see \citep{Sav}), where subjective probability measures depending on each agent are introduced, is considered.
-In this paper, we follow the pioneering approach introduced by \citep{Gilb} where under suitable axiomatic on the investor preferences, the utility functional is of the form of a worst case expected utility: $\inf_{P \in \mathcal{Q}} E_{P} U(\cdot, X)$, where $\mathcal{Q}$ is the set of all possible probability measures representing the agent's beliefs.
-Note that this approach can also be used for robustness considerations where a set of models resulting from small perturbations of the initial reference model is taken.
+It is well known that if one wants to represent the preferences of the agent in this context, the axiomatic of the von Neumann and Morgenstern expected utility criterium (see \citep{vNM}) is not verified.
+The Savage's extension (see \citep{Sav}), where subjective probability measures depending on each agent are introduced, does not solve this issue.
+Thus, in this paper, we follow the pioneering approach introduced by \citep{Gilb} where under suitable axiomatic on the investor preferences, the form of the utility functional is a worst case expected utility: $\inf_{P \in \mathcal{Q}} E_{P} U( X)$, where $\mathcal{Q}$ is the set of all possible probability measures representing the agent's beliefs on the market model.
+Somehow the larger $\mathcal{Q}$, the less confident the agent is in a specific model and the more she wishes to take into account as many scenarii as possible.
+For example, the set $\mathcal{Q}$ may be constructed starting from a given underlying model where all the parameters are not available but some of them may be inferred or estimated from observable prices.
+The agent might also want to add her own belief or view on the ``correct" value of these parameters.
+Such a worst case expected utility representation can also be used for robustness considerations when $\mathcal{Q}$ is a set of models resulting from small perturbations of an initial reference model.
 This is related for instance to the work of \citep{Han01} where a term corresponding to the relative entropy given a certain reference probability measure is added to the utility functional.
 The framework of \citep{Gilb} was extended by \citep{Macc06} who introduced a penalty term to the utility functional.
-Finally, \citep{Vio11} represent the preferences by a more general functional $\inf_{P \in \mathcal{Q}} G(E_{P} U(X),P)$ where $G$ is a so-called uncertainty index reflecting the decision-maker's attitudes toward uncertainty.
+Finally, \citep{Vio11} represent the preferences by a more general functional $\inf_{P \in \mathcal{Q}} g(E_{P} U(X),P)$ where $g$ is a so-called uncertainty index reflecting the decision-maker's attitudes towards uncertainty.